Wheeltop-Discount-Code/.github/profile/README.md

 ---

-## 🛒 How to Apply a Wheeltop Discount
+## 🛒 How to Apply a Wheeltop Code
-Using a code is simple:
+Using a Wheeltop code is simple:

 1. **Copy** the promo or discount code.
 2. Visit the [**Wheeltop official store**](https://www.wheeltop.com/).